 Very early on, in the 1920’s, the main cultural and media industries started to build and develop on the basis of popularity.
 Box office films, lists of bestselling books, records on the hit parade as radio and television ratings, were all a part of industries that benefited from the tremendous appeal of charts as their main motivator for development.

 On the other hand, this popular, cult-like fascination with popularity charts contributed to a perverse effect on the star system.
 Suddenly, scores were being fraudulently manipulated to increase sales.
-In 2012, the practice of a certain payola – much like the 1920’s disk and radio industries – has led corporations to buy web influence with false recommendations and fake followers in order to boost their social scores (see Infographic: Marketing vs. Manipulation by SEOBook/Lumin Interactive).
+Today, the practice of a certain payola – much like the 1920’s disk and radio industries – has led corporations to buy web influence with false recommendations and fake followers in order to boost their social scores (see Infographic: Marketing vs. Manipulation by SEOBook/Lumin Interactive).

 Taking advantage of the confusion and false user accounts, pseudo social media experts are sprouting up like weeds.
 Therefore, if the measurement tools can be manipulated – or even bypassed – in this way, how can we recognize and identify the real social media influencers?